-New Gartner research predicts that artificial intelligence and app development will come together as application development teams will augment their efforts with artificial intelligence co-developers to streamline programming and meet business demand.
+New Gartner research predicts that artificial intelligence and app development services will come together as application development teams will augment their efforts with artificial intelligence co-developers to streamline programming and meet business demand.

 It’s no secret that enterprises are having a difficult time meeting internal demand for building apps, including mobile apps.
 The Gartner report, “Survey Analysis: The Mobile App Development Trends That Will Impact Your Enterprise in 2017,” found that “More than a quarter of enterprises globally have not built, customized or virtualized any mobile apps in the last 12 months.”
 The report also found that enterprises that have developed mobile apps have deployed, on average, eight mobile apps to date.
 On average, respondents say they are currently developing 2.6 mobile apps, and are planning to develop 6.2 enterprise mobile apps in the next year, but don’t yet have them under development.